hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/limit.md

 ## LIMIT and ORDER BY

-The `LIMIT` clause should go along with an `ORDER BY` clause.
+Most of the time the `LIMIT` clause should go along with an `ORDER BY` clause.
 Since table rows in relational databases do not have inherent ordering an `ORDER BY` clause ensures the rows will be processed in the same order every time and, thus, the limit will make sense.